 Among research endeavors spanning disciplines and even continents, Ahumada is the principal investigator of a $1 million-dollar NSF National Robotics Initiative (NRI) grant to create better educational robots for children who are restricted to their homes due to medical conditions or disabilities.
 She is also a co-investigator on a $1.2 million UC Multicampus Research Project to create telemanipulation robots to help protect health care workers and increase social inclusion for people at high risk of infection.

 In addition to technical innovation, Ahumada has demonstrated leadership in diversity, equity and inclusion.
 She was the first female PI of an NRI grant at UC Irvine and then at UC Davis.
 She is a member of an all-female team studying telerobots to increase health care worker safety and reduce isolation for older adults.
-She also founded the Latino Excellence and Achievement Awards at UC Irvine to celebrate academic achievement and raise awareness of the underrepresentation of Latinx scholars in STEM.
+She also founded the Latino Excellence and Achievement Awards at UC Irvine to celebrate academic achievement and raise awareness of the underrepresentation of Latine scholars in STEM.

 Ahumada is a first-generation Mexican American scholar.
-As a Latina professor from the United States, she is part of only 1 percent of the UC STEM professoriate — even though Latinxs are the largest population group in California.
+As a Latina professor from the United States, she is part of only 1 percent of the UC STEM professoriate — even though Latines are the largest population group in California.

 Next-generation Engagement Award

 The mission of tech nonprofit AnnieCannons is to “transform survivors of human trafficking and gender-based violence into software engineers.”
 By teaching students practical skills in computer coding and matching them with real-world clients, AnnieCannons helps women and trafficking victims support their lives and independence with their own source of income.